CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/data-import/mo-status-update.md

 }
 ```

 This is a switch method.
-It allows us to set a correct status from ProcessForce API to the $MORStatus variable.
+It allows us to set a correct status from CompuTec ProcessForce API to the $MORStatus variable.
 This way, we can check if provided status code is correct.
 If not, an exception is thrown(140):

 ```powershell
 switch ($Status) {